 Since the original invasion, the role of an infiltration unit became less important, and when infiltrators were needed, the shapeshifting Faceless were a great improvement on the uncanny Thin Men.
 As such, attempts to hide their true nature ceased, and they were allowed to return to their original, snakelike genome.

 Vipers begin to appear around the second month of the game.
-They serve a variety of combat roles, making their actions somewhat unpredictable.
+Successors of the Snakemen (technically snake women, if their impressive busts are any indication), they serve a variety of combat roles, making their actions somewhat unpredictable.
 They are also the first enemy fielded to benefit from Dodge, which combined with their good HP, leaves them somewhat difficult to take down quickly.

 Vipers have three noteworthy abilities, as well as their standard plasma weapon attacks.

 |Attempts to pull a single human adjacent to the Viper.|

 |Isolates a single enemy in a grapple, damaging them and disabling them until the Viper is disrupted.|

 |Spits a cloud of acid that damages over time, as well as reducing the victims aim and mobility.|